Disclosure

 3. Intercepting HTTP connection

-Back in the day, an insecure HTTP protocol was used to connect to websites.
-This protocol would exchange plain-text messages between the browser and the server.
-HTTP is still the base of many connections that happen over the internet.
+Long ago, an insecure HTTP protocol was used to connect to websites.
+This protocol sent messages in plain text between browsers and servers.
+HTTP is still the base for many internet connections.

 Secure SSL Connection on the website

-So, can the VPN app steal your data?
-Nowadays, there are still websites that use the insecure version instead of HTTPS.
-All the passwords and personal information sent over HTTP can be intercepted and seen by a VPN.
-But, if a connection is HTTPS, even a VPN app can not decrypt it.
-For that, an advanced hacking method called certificate forging can be used.
+Can a VPN app steal your data?
+Today, some websites still use the old HTTP instead of HTTPS.
+This means all your passwords and personal info can be seen by a VPN.
+But, if a site uses HTTPS, even a VPN can’t read it.

 Secure VPN encrypted connection